HansPalacios/VelveteenEnsemble/README.md

     ```
 into the terminal, which prepares it for being launched on heroku without having to worry about switching to postgresql later on.

-The homepage has a slideshow of photos and videos highlighting different buttons at different times of playback, and a header that is clean and proffessional.
+The homepage has a slideshow of photos and videos highlighting different buttons at different times of playback.